 - LODs on quartz substrates were significantly larger than those on Teflon for the majority of the elements, with the exclusion of Cl, Mn, Cu, and Rb that had comparable LODs for the two substrates.
-LODs of light elements were generally larger compared to those of high atomic number, especially for quartz substrates, with the exception of Ca. - Repeated measurements on Micromatter standards showed very stable results for several months (up to 18 • months).
+LODs of light elements were generally larger compared to those of high atomic number, especially for quartz substrates, with the exception of Ca. - Repeated measurements on Micromatter standards showed very stable results for several months (up to 18 months).
 The average repeatability of measurements of standards were better than 5% (i.e. nominal uncertainty of the standards) for all elements analysed.
-Repeatability on PM10 samples collected on Teflon substrates was, on average, better than 10% for the majority of the elements analysed and better than 5% for several elements. - Comparison of analysis on Teflon samples for twenty elements obtained by the different laboratories showed • good correlation with concentrations in the range of $\pm 15\%$ of the 1:1 line for most of the elements and laboratories.
+Repeatability on PM10 samples collected on quartz and Teflon substrates was comparable and, on average, better than 10% for the majority of the elements analysed and better than 5% for several elements. - Comparison of analysis on Teflon samples for twenty elements obtained by the different laboratories showed good correlation with concentrations in the range of ±15% of the 1:1 line for most of the elements and laboratories.
 Larger differences, 25%-30%, were observed comparing ED-XRF with PIXE for some elements (Al, Si, S, and Ti).
 Worse agreement between the different laboratories was observed for the determination of Ni, Mn, and Rb.
-Offsets > 10 ng cm-2 were sporadically observed for Cu and K. - Comparison of measurements on samples collected on quartz and Teflon substrates showed that on quartz Si was obviously too abundant on blanks and thus not measurable; Rb and Ni were not well correlated between the two substrates at the typical concentrations of this study.
+Offsets > 10 ng/cm2 were sporadically observed for Cu and K. - Comparison of measurements on samples collected on quartz and Teflon substrates showed that on quartz Si was obviously too abundant on blanks and thus not measurable; Rb and Ni were not well correlated between the two substrates at the typical concentrations of this study.
 The remaining 17 elements were well correlated, with Pearson coefficients larger than 0.7 for the majority of the cases.
-The average ratios Cquartz/CTeflon of the majority of elements and laboratories were in the range 0.6 ± 0.1 (for light elements, due to self-absorption effects) to 1.1 ± 0.1 for heavy elements. - Results showed that reasonable results could be obtained on quartz substrates for 17 elements, including Na, Mg, • and Al for instruments having sufficient emission energy and a method optimised for these elements, using calibration on Teflon and opportune corrections based on the ratios Cquartz/CTeflon.
-However, the corrections are depending on the instrument and method used for the analysis.
+The average ratios C{quartz}/C{Teflon} of the majority of elements and laboratories were in the range 0.6±0.1 (for light elements, due to self-absorption effects) to 1.1±0.1 for heavy elements. - Results showed that reasonable results could be obtained on quartz substrates for 17 elements, including Na, Mg, and Al for instruments having sufficient emission energy and a method optimised for these elements, using calibration on Teflon and opportune corrections based on the ratios C{quartz}/C{Teflon}.
+However, the corrections are depending on the instrument and method used for the analysis. - 320 Further studies on the application of ED-XRF to multi-elemental measurements on quartz filter may benefits from the availability of suitable standards deposited on quartz substrates.